-Rose Garden curator Tom Carruth (far right) and gardeners John Villarreal (center) and Noel Aviña (left) maintain social distancing and wear face masks for added safety while tending the garden during the mandated closure as a result of the COVID-19 pandemic.
+Rose Garden curator Tom Carruth (far right) and gardeners John Villarreal (center) and Noel Aviña (left) maintain physical distancing and wear face masks for added safety while tending the garden during the mandated closure as a result of the COVID-19 pandemic.
 With some 1,200 varieties of roses coming into full bloom (including the bright yellow floribunda, ‘Sparkle & Shine’), Carruth and his colleagues miss being able to share the beauty of the garden with others.
 A reopening date has not yet been determined.
 Photo by Kelly Fernandez.

 Almost every garden has some common requirements: healthy soil, sunlight, irrigation, regular maintenance.
 But there are those who will tell you that a rose garden needs something more: people.
 No rose gardener wants to spend springtime alone, unable to experience the glories of that first spectacular bloom with friends, family, or even enthusiastic strangers.
 This spring, however, with The Huntington closed because of the COVID-19 health crisis, the three men who care for the Rose Garden have suddenly found themselves very, very lonely—spending their days in a paradise they're unable to share.